msaraiva/exsamples/README.md

 # ExSamples

-Initializes lists and/or variables using tabular data written in Elixir.
+Initializes lists and/or variables using tabular data in Elixir.

-ExSamples helps you to describe data with same type in a more **compact** and **readable** way.
+ExSamples helps you to describe data of the same type in a more **compact** and **readable** way.
 Specially useful when defining sample data (e.g. for tests).
 Here is an example:

 ```Elixir
 countries = samples do